loganhasson/loganhasson.github.io/source/_posts/2013-09-25-understanding-rebasing.markdown

 What Git does, to rewrite history, is take every commit between **C2** and **C5** (inclusive) and apply it to the `feature` branch.
 Because, for the `feature` branch to have a new base, it needs to know the whole history of that particlar base (parent).

+(Essentially, `feature` needs to get caught up.
+And for that to happen, it needs to "know" everything the `master` branch "knows" up until the current moment.
+And how can that happen?
+Git has to, one by one, apply every change (commit) in `master`'s history to `feature`.)

 Now, our repo looks like this:

 ![A Git repository after rebasing](/images/repo-3.jpg)